Deciding whether to go for an American-style or a European-style kitchen is difficult, but the tough decision-making does not end there.

 Authentic breadboards are made from maple, pine, or oak.
 They’re about 2 inches in diameter.
 What makes them a great design idea is that apart from serving a traditional purpose, they’re nice, collectible, decorative artifacts for your kitchen.

-They can thus be placed in the kitchen to add aesthetic value, instead of just retrieving hot bread from the oven.
+Thus, they can be placed in the kitchen to add aesthetic value instead of just retrieving hot bread from the oven.

 61. Eclectic Ideas Work

 Indecision is common when figuring out the right kind of European kitchen design.
-But what most people don’t get is that this indecisiveness plays right at the heart of European kitchen design.
+But what most people don’t understand is that this indecisiveness plays right at the heart of European kitchen design.

-Thanks to its architecture that allows for a touch of personality, eclectic European kitchen designs feature a mix and match of materials and even color.
-In most cases, this kind of design approach is used when you want to remain as authentic as possible, while still adding a bit of contemporariness to your design.
+Thanks to their architecture, eclectic European kitchen designs allow for a touch of personality.
+They feature a mix and match of materials and even color.
+In most cases, this kind of design approach is used when you want to remain as authentic as possible while still adding a bit of contemporaryness to your design.

 For instance, if you love shiny metals, you can combine shiny metallics with the raw and earthy materials that inspire most European kitchen designs.
 The result will be a beautiful blend of modern design and a European rustic theme.